-PAM configuration Run the following command and ensure that the SSS authentication and Create home directory on login options are selected:
+PAM configuration Run the following command and make sure that the SSS authentication and Create home directory on login options are selected:

-Verify domain membership The Delivery Controller requires that all VDA machines (Windows and Linux VDAs) have a computer object in Active Directory.
+Verify domain membership The Delivery Controller requires that all VDA machines (Windows and Linux VDAs) have a computer object in [Active Directory](#).

-Use adcli to verify domain membership:

-Show the domain information by running the following command:

-'''

-1 sudo adcli info domain-dns-name

-'''

-Use Samba to verify domain membership:

-Run the net ads command of Samba to verify that the machine is joined to a domain:

-Run the following command to verify extra domain and computer object information:
+- If you use 'adcli' to verify domain membership, run the 'sudo adcli info domain-dns -name' command to show the domain information. - If you use 'Samba' to verify domain membership, run the 'sudo net ads testjoin' command to verify that the machine is joined to a domain and the 'sudo net ads info' command to verify extra domain and computer object information.